Croatian football clubs in European competitions

 Croatian football clubs have participated in UEFA competitions since 1958.
-Before 1992 Croatia was a part of Yugoslavia.
+Before 1992, Croatia was a part of Yugoslavia.
 Therefore, Croatian teams represented this country and did not always have a guaranteed spot in European competitions.
-Dinamo Zagreb are the only Croatian club that won a European trophy by winning the Inter-Cities Fairs Cup 1966–67 season.
+Dinamo Zagreb is the only Croatian club that won a European trophy by winning the Inter-Cities Fairs Cup 1966–67 season.

-All statistics and records are accurate as of 24 February 2022.
+All statistics and records are accurate as of 28 August 2025.